script-solution/PHPCheck/README.md

 function calls and variables.
 Finally it analyzes this information and tries to find potential errors in it.

-It exists to overcome a problem of interpreted languages: There is no compile time.
-Therefore, you will errors *only* until you run the application.
-Running it does always mean that exactly one code path is taken.
+It exists to overcome a problem of interpreted languages: there is no compile time.
+Therefore, you will notice errors *only* if you run the application.
+In fact, it's even worse: in every run, exactly one code path is taken.
 For example, if you have an if-else statement, it will always execute either the if branch or the else branch, but never both.
 If the else branch is executed nearly never, the probability that errors in it are not found is quite high.

 Errors in this case mean for example:

-- Call of not-existing function
+- Call of a not-existing function
-- Instantiation of not-existing class
+- Instantiation of a not-existing class
 - Wrong parameter count
 - Wrong parameter types
-- Method call of an non object
+- Method call of a non object
 - ...

 So, semantic errors, that PHP would complain about, if it executed the affected code path.
 To give developers the chance to find these semantic errors in PHP applications ahead of time, I wrote this tool.
 Note however, that there will be false positives and false negatives due to the lack of information at compile time.
-For example, variables that are initialized with a value from an external source (GET, POST, ...).
+For example, if variables are initialized with a value from an external source (GET, POST, ...), their value and maybe even their type is unknown at compile time.
 PHP makes it even more difficult for us by providing things like variable variables, variable function calls, variable class instantiations and so on.
 And of course, PHP is a dynamically typed language, so that we simply don't know the type in most cases.

 In summary: Don't expect this tool to be perfect and always correct.
 It should give you **hints** to things that **might** by wrong.
 Nothing more.
 So, **you** have to check the potential problems